Boobae-Vivian/DATA-CLEANING/README.md

 Several attributes and functions provided by the pandas library were employed for data assessment, including:

 - df.shape: It returns the dimensions of the DataFrame (number of rows and columns).
-In this case, the dataset contains 1,000 rows and 9 columns.
+In this case, the dataset contains 48,895 rows and 16 columns.
+- df.columns: Displays all the columns in the dataframe
+- df['columns'].value_counts() – Examines the 16 columns each to understand its unique categories, their frequencies and check for inconsistencies in observational units across all variables (columns) and data formats.
 - df.info(): This provides a concise summary of the DataFrame, including data types and memory usage.
-The output revealed that the "date column" has an incorrect data type (object - instead of datetime), as highlighted with a yellow rectangle shape in the snapshot below.
+The output revealed that the "last_review column" has an incorrect data type (object - instead of datetime), as highlighted with a yellow rectangle shape in the snapshot below.
 - df.isnull().sum(): Counts the number of missing values in each column.
-The result indicates that there are no missing values in the dataset.
+The result indicates that the columns, name, host_name, last_review and review_per_month has missing values and they are 16, 21, 10052 and 10052 respectively.
 - df.duplicated().sum(): Identifies duplicate rows in the DataFrame.
 The output confirms that no duplicate records are present.

 Findings:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Based on these assessments, the only data quality issue detected was the incorrect data type for the date column
+Based on these assessments, the data quality issues detected are as follows:

 These assessments and data quality issue detected are illustrated in the snapshots below.
 A    |B
 :---:|:---: